The protein debate has been going on for decades… without a universal scientifically accepted optimal amount.

 In my research, I've learned a tremendous amount about the available whey protein powders on the market.
 I was shocked by what I discovered and I think you will be, too.

-Do yourself a favor...
-Check out this list and make sure you're buying a whey protein powder that has all eight of these qualities needed to be a real winner...
+Do yourself a favor... check out this list and make sure you're buying a whey protein powder that has all six of these qualities needed to be a real winner...

-- All-natural, grass-fed cows' whey, NOT pesticide-treated, grain-fed cows' whey
+- Pasture-fed cows' whey, NOT pesticide-treated, grain-fed cows' whey

-Compared to grain-fed cows, grass-fed cows produce whey that:
+Compared to grain-fed cows, pasture-fed cows produce whey that:

 - Is nutritionally superior to grain-fed